GideonLeGrange/mikrotik-java/README.md

 ## Versions

-**The current stable version is 3.0.2**
+**The current stable version is 3.0.3**

-Version 3.0.2 fixes a bug where file download and some other multi-line content results causes the API call to time out, rather than return a result.
-This was reported in #43 and fixed by #37.
+Version 3.0.3 fixes a problem with the encoding of non-English characters when sending commands to RouterOS.
+See #40 for more details.

 ### Changes in version 3.0: